DanielChahine0/Intern-Compass/ReadME.md

 - Verify callback URLs are correctly configured in Auth0 dashboard
 - Check that Auth0 domain and client ID match your application settings
 - Clear browser cache and cookies if authentication state is inconsistent

+## Deployment

+The application is designed for cloud deployment with the following options:

+### Deployment Platforms
+- **Backend**: Render.com, Railway, Heroku (Node.js with PostgreSQL addon)
+- **Frontend**: Vercel, Netlify, or served statically from backend
+- **Database**: Render PostgreSQL, Neon, Supabase, or any managed PostgreSQL service

+### Pre-Deployment Checklist
+1. Ensure all environment variables are configured in your hosting platform
+2. Run `npm run build` in the frontend directory to generate production assets
+3. Verify database migrations have been applied: `node run-migrations.js`
+4. Test Gemini API connection with your production API key
+5. Configure Auth0 callback URLs for your production domain
+6. Set up SSL/TLS certificates (usually automatic on Render/Vercel)
+7. Review and adjust rate limiting settings for production traffic

+For detailed deployment instructions, see:
+- `DEPLOYMENT.md` - Comprehensive deployment guide
+- `QUICKSTART_DEPLOY.md` - Quick deployment walkthrough
+- `DEPLOYMENT_CHECKLIST.md` - Pre-deployment verification steps

 ## Contributing